Projects per year

 Biography

-Isaac Hui obtained his BA (First Class Honours) and PhD from the University of Hong Kong.
-He is the author of Volpone’s Bastards: Theorising Jonson’s City Comedy (Edinburgh UP, 2018), and has published a range of articles on Ben Jonson, Shakespeare, comedy, and on studies of English translation of Chinese literature.
-His current research projects examine the translation and imitation of classical literature (such as Horace, Juvenal and Seneca) in early modern English literature, and the translation of Chinese literature as world literature.
+Isaac Hui holds a BA with First Class Honours and a PhD from the University of Hong Kong.
+He is the author of Volpone’s Bastards: Theorising Jonson’s City Comedy (Edinburgh UP, 2018) and has contributed numerous articles on literary and translation studies to journals such as Ben Jonson Journal, Translation Review, and Perspectives: Studies in Translation Theory and Practice.
+His current research focuses on the translation and imitation of classical literature, including works by Horace, Juvenal, and Seneca, in early modern English literature, as well as the translation of Chinese literature as part of world literature.
+His second monograph on reading Chinese literature in English translation is forthcoming from Manchester University Press.

 Research interests